 Join the locals at Pumpkintown General Store for a hearty Southern breakfast or casual lunch and experience the old-time charm and warm hospitality of this Upcountry landmark.
 It’s famous for its hot dogs and cordial service.

-Step inside the Hub City Railroad Museum in the historic Spartanburg Union Depot for a trip back in time when railroads were the lifeblood of small Southern towns.
+Step inside Spartanburg's Hub City Railroad Museum in the historic Union Depot for a trip back in time when railroads were the lifeblood of small Southern towns.
 Watch Norfolk Southern trains roll through town from the museum’s trackside observation deck.

-Learn about the one-hour battle that turned the tide of the Revolutionary War in the South at Kings Mountain National Military Park.
+Learn about the one-hour battle that turned the tide of the Revolutionary War in the South at Kings Mountain National Military Park in Blacksburg.
 A 1.5-mile interpretive trail takes you to the ridge where frontiersmen attacked Loyalists on Oct.
 7, 1780.